In the days when an ice cream sundae cost much less, a 10-year-old boy entered a hotel coffee shop and sat at a table.

 The boy finished the ice cream, paid the cashier and left.

-When the waitress came back, she began to cry as she wiped down the table.
+When the waitress came back, she began wiping down the table and swallowed hard at what she saw.

-There, placed neatly beside the empty dish, were two nickels and five pennies.
+There, placed neatly beside the empty dish, was her tip: two nickels and five pennies.

 You see, he couldn’t have the sundae, because he had to have enough left to leave her a tip.